Reviews You Can Rely On

 Features

-Almost all of the jackets have the same essential ski features in common: pass pockets, goggle pockets, YKK zippers, and adjustable hoods.
-The manufacturers seem to have caught on to what makes a great day on the hill, and they've incorporated these essential features into the jackets.
-Most ski-specific jackets also have powder skirts designed to keep snow from going up your back on a powder day or from going down your pants when falling.
+Almost all the jackets have the same essential ski features: pass pockets, goggle pockets, YKK zippers, and adjustable hoods.
+The manufacturers seem to have caught on to what makes a great day on the hill and incorporated these essential features into the jackets.
+Most ski-specific jackets also have powder skirts designed to keep snow from going up your back on a powder day or down your pants when falling.

 We particularly love the powder skirts on the Black Diamond Recon Stretch and Norrona Lofoten because they're removable when not needed, like for around-town use or when there isn't pow to slay on the mountain.
 Many brands' powder skirts are compatible with the same brand's ski pants, and you can attach them together so they become impenetrable to snow.
 This compatibility is the most efficient way to wear a powder skirt, but it's not very helpful if you have different brands of jackets/pants.